 - 1. In the Lifecycle Log page, click Export. - 2.
-Select any of the following options: - · Network Export the Lifecycle Controller logs to a shared location on the network.

-- NOTE: While specifying the network share settings, it is recommended to avoid special characters for user name and password or percent encode the special characters.
+Select any of the following options: - Network Export the Lifecycle Controller logs to a shared location on the network. - Local Export the Lifecycle Controller logs to a location on the local system. - NOTE: While specifying the network share settings, it is recommended to avoid special characters for user name and password or percent encode the special characters.